Anomalous-Sentiment/SINoALICE-Simplified-API/README.md

 There are a few prerequisites that need to be met before using these functions.

 - An existing account in SINoALICE
-- Reverse engineered values for the the following:
+- Reverse engineered values for the following:
   - AES key
   - UID
   - UUID